Seasonal Affective Disorder: Causes, Symptoms & Solutions

 seasonal affective disorderSeasonal Affective Disorder: Causes, Symptoms & Solutions

 Winter has no doubt arrived.
 The days are shorter, the sun is out less, and the temperatures are colder.
 While many people have difficulties during this time of the year, some struggle more than others.
 You may be one of those individuals who is dealing with seasonal affective disorder.
-Seasonal affective disorder is a type of depression that is related to the changes in seasons and characterized by sadness, depression, low energy, fatigue, trouble sleeping, and concentration difficulties.
+Seasonal affective disorder is a type of depression that is related to changes in seasons and is characterized by sadness, depression, low energy, fatigue, trouble sleeping, and concentration difficulties.

 In this article, you will learn what seasonal affective disorder is, its symptoms, and the most common causes.
 Then I will share some of my favorite natural solutions to prevent and treat seasonal affective disorder.